Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 Quick service, casual dining, mid-scale, fine dining, tablecloth, and any other restaurants.
 Catering services.

-Includes all forms of entertainment, e.g. video games, movies, TV shows, podcasts, games, toys, entertainment apps, etc. Sporting events such as the Super Bowl, sports teams, etc. Leisure & Recreation: Products and services aimed at hobbies, leisure, and recreation, including, but not limited to: dating services/apps, personal development/improvement programs/apps, genetics/ancestry testing services, sporting and camping goods/services, etc.
+Includes all forms of entertainment, including movies, TV shows, podcasts, books, music, comics, games, toys, entertainment apps, etc. Sporting events such as the Super Bowl, sports teams, etc. (See Gaming & E-Sports category for video games.)

 All retail companies (online and/or brick and mortar) with general or specific merchandise such as department stores; clothing, shoes or jewelry stores; grocery stores; home and garden stores; movie/bookstores; discount/bulk retailers; pet care; toy stores; specialty stores; convenience stores; etc.